Super Lawyers

 If any of the symptoms of perforated bowel are present, especially after abdominal surgery, a doctor should be seen immediately.
 X-rays showing air in the chest alert the doctor to the possibility of perforation, and CT scans confirm the perforation and pinpoint its location.
 Blood testing reveals signs of infection and blood loss.

-Rarely, a perforation can heal on its own, but most of the time emergency surgery is required.
-The surgeon will fix the hole or holes in the bowel and remove anything that leaked from the bowel into the abdominal cavity.
+Rarely a perforation can heal independently, but emergency surgery is usually required.
+The surgeon will fix the hole or holes in the bowel and remove anything leaking into the abdominal cavity.
 Antibiotics will probably be administered to treat a possible infection.

-In some cases, the surgeon will perform a colostomy or ileostomy, diverting the contents of the intestine into a bag through a hole in the abdomen.
-Those procedures are intended to promote healing and are reversed in a second surgery whenever possible.
+Sometimes, the surgeon will perform a colostomy or ileostomy, diverting the intestine’s contents into a bag through a hole in the abdomen.
+Those procedures promote healing and are reversed in a second surgery whenever possible.

-The amount of time that the perforation was left open and a patient's overall health can influence the success of surgery.
-However, timely surgery usually fixes the problem without significant effects on a patient's health.
+The amount of time that the perforation was left open and a patient’s overall health can influence the success of surgery.
+However, timely surgery usually fixes the problem without significantly affecting a patient’s health.

 The defense in a bowel perforation medical malpractice or wrongful death case will argue that bowel perforation is an accepted risk in most abdominal surgeries.
-And, they are often right.
-Our medical malpractice lawyers are aggressive in taking potential claims when we think someone has been unfairly harmed.
-Yet our attorneys still reject most of these potential lawsuits.
+And they are often correct.
+Our medical malpractice lawyers aggressively take potential claims when we think someone has been unfairly harmed.
+Yet, our attorneys still reject most of these potential lawsuits.

 So the perforation of the bowel itself is not malpractice unless a plaintiff can show, by consulting with experienced professionals, that the injury was inflicted as a direct cause of the surgeon's negligence.
 They may argue, for example, that the surgeon used outdated techniques or accessed an area of the bowel that was not involved in the original plan.